Education on Personal Loans

 Credit cards

 Did you know that there are two types of credit cards?
 Secured and unsecured.
 A secured credit card requires a cash security deposit when you open the account, which reduces the risk to the credit card issuer.
-How?
-If you fail to pay your bill, the credit card issuer will simply take the money from your deposit to cover the payment.
+If you fail to pay your bill, the credit card issuer will take the money from your deposit to cover the payment.
 Secured credit cards are usually good options for those with bad or no credit.
-By using a secured credit card responsibly (making payments on time), you can improve your credit to the point where you may be able to qualify for an unsecured credit card.
-Keep in mind–secured credit cards often come with higher interest rates, so it’s best to pay off as much as you can each month to avoid interest charges piling up.
-With that in mind, credit unions tend to offer lower interest rates than bank-issued cards, but are much harder to gain eligibility as a member.

-Sun Loan is here whenever you need a personal installment loan.
-Throughout our 30-year history, our friendly and professional loan specialists have been helping people with personal installment loans and ensuring they have an affordable payment plan that fits their needs.
-Other lenders?
-They’re only interested in credit scores.
-Our team is ready to assist you with financial decisions by providing a monthly budgeting overview and helping you understand your credit score so you’re able to successfully make on-time payments, establish your credit history, and build your credit score.
-Stop by one of our local branches, give us a call at (800) SUN-LOAN, or apply online.
+Our team is ready to assist you with financial decisions by providing a monthly budgeting overview and helping you understand your credit score so you can successfully make on-time payments, establish your credit history, and build your credit score.
+Stop by one of our local branches, call us at (800) SUN-LOAN, or apply online.

 Author – Amy Sines